riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 Note, that intrinsics that are restricted to RISC-V vendor extensions need to include the vendor prefix (as documented in the RISC-V toolchain conventions).

 If intrinsics are available for multiple data types, then function overloading is preferred over multiple type-specific functions.
-If an intrinsic function is has parameters or return values that reference registers with XLEN bits, then the data type `long` should be used.
 In case a function is only available for one data type and this type cannot be derived from the function's name, then the type should be appended to the function name, delimited by a '_' character.
 Typical type postfixes are "32" (32-bit), "i32" (signed 32-bit), "i8m4" (vector register group consisting of 4 signed 8-bit vector registers).